MAUREEN E. SMITH

 MUSIC MOVEMENT & POSTURE TECHNIQUES

-Learn various postural and movement methods • How to employ the Mitzvah and
+- Learn various postural and movement methods • How to employ the Mitzvah and Alexander Technique

-Use of drum machines, computer software and technology in lessons for variety and learning
+- Computer software and technology in lessons for online learning

-Recording Studio • CD Demos • Video Recording • Vocal/Piano Accompaniments
+- Recording Studio • CD Demos • Video Recording

 ADULT GROUP CLASSES / WORKSHOPS